 The school board shall assess and review this policy at least every three years to determine:

-- a.
-Compliance with this policy; - b.
-How this policy compares to NDE model wellness policies;

-c.
-Progress made in attaining the goals of this policy.
+- Compliance with this policy; - How this policy compares to South Dakota DOE model wellness policies; - Progress made in attaining the goals of this policy.

 The school board will update or modify this policy as appropriate.